 During the winter months, Atlantic humpback whales travel to the warm waters of two subterranean ocean banks found to the southeast of the Turks and Caicos, the Silver Banks and the Mouchoir Banks, to mate and give birth.
-Due to the deep Columbus Passage that separates the underwater Turks Islands plateau from the Caicos Islands plateau, whales are naturally funnelled past Salt Cay.
+Due to the deep Columbus Passage that separates the underwater Turks Islands plateau from the Caicos Islands plateau, whales are naturally funneled past Salt Cay.

-The highlight of a whale sighting is an in-water snorkelling encounter.
+The highlight of a whale sighting is an in-water snorkeling encounter.
 One of the few places in the world that allows this practice (with warm water too!), it’s an unforgettable experience to swim with wild whales in their natural environment.

 Due to weather conditions, the mood of the whales and other considerations, there’s no guarantee that you’ll be able to jump in and snorkel.
 However, the opportunity often presents itself.